DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

+### Environment

+* VMware is making a pushing into the Modern Application space.
+This leverages containers and Kubernetes, so I chose to use Docker containers for the examples.
+The containers used where:

+* **datadog/agent     latest**
+* **postgres          latest**
+* **vmwareebc         latest**
+* **Ubuntu (virtual machine)** *Victor explained that using the Docker run command was not widely implemented*

 ## Collecting Metrics:

 * **Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.**

+**Why use tags?**
+* As developers and companies move to use containers (and Kubernetes for container orchestration) machines may be transient.
+Adding tags provides the appropriate information as to what part of the infrastructure generated the information.

+### Approach #1 (Not a great approach *but was the only one I could get to work for Docker containers.  *It was suggested that I use Kubernetes or Linux agent*)
 * Because I chose to use containers, I decided that the best way to add the tags would be to use the REST API capabilities.
 To make this more scalable, there should be a script that allows for host and tags as input, that would iterate over the hosts and add the appropriate tags.
 For sake of the excercise, I've just use a curl command to add the tags.

 Use this call in script to list hosts: